Conmebol highlights decrease in positives and predominance of logistics personnel

 .

-The rate of positives for Covid in the Copa América dropped from 1.7% at the start of the competition to 0.7% of today, with the majority of cases registered in outsourced logistics personnel, as reported this Friday by Conmebol.
+The rate of positives for Covid in the Copa América dropped from 1.7% at the start of the competition to 0.7% of today, with the most cases registered in outsourced logistics personnel, as reported this Friday by Conmebol.

 For the highest authority in South American football, relegation is the “reflecting the high efficiency of the sanitary protocols applied“of the tournament, which takes place in Brazil from June 13 to July 10.